11 Main Types of Dahlias & the Colorful Varieties Within

 The vivid colors alongside the beautiful texture make the flowers a must at weddings and other arrangements.

 Anemone Dahlias can grow from two-four feet tall, depending on the weather and the gardening.
-They have massive blooms and are a prevalent choice for bouquets and cut flowers.
+They have massive blooms and are a prevalent choice for many types of bouquets and cut flowers.
 The flower has flat petals as an outer ring and a group of long, dense, and tubular petals within.

 It’s in the name - Ball Dahlias are shaped exactly like a ball most often, but they can also have a slightly flattened shape.
 Its petals are generally rounder, indented or blunt.